 2. Think about the problem to solve, not the people.

-What problem is to be solved or opportunity to pursue?
+What problem needs to be solved or what opportunity is there to pursue?
 Keep your mind there.
 This keeps your energy on the results.
 I loved the recent advice I heard for new graduates: Rather than focusing on the job you want, focus on the problems you want to solve.

 3. Stop seeking approval or validation.

 Not everyone will agree with you or love your ideas or suggestions.
-Don’t expect appreciation for being a contributor—that is what you are supposed to do.
+Don’t expect appreciation for being a contributor when that is what you are supposed to do.